 Though each nursing department will have its own specific application requirements, there are common things you will need to obtain and/or document in order to apply.

-You should be prepared to submit the following items when applying to nursing school:
+You should be prepared to submit the following items when applying to BSN degree schools:

 - A list of at least three personal and three professional/academic references